Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 Step 1: Determine Time Value of Money (30 minutes)

-Money today is worth more than money tomorrow.
-How much more?
+Money today is worth more than money 12 months from now—but by how much in your model?

 Your monthly price: $1,500